Rachel-Hicken/react-fullstack-example/README.old.md

 Add a folder named `server` to the main directory of your app.
 Add a file named `index.js` in the server folder.
 Add a file named `controller.js` in the server folder.
-Add a folder named `db`, when we set up massive it will look specifically for the 'db' folder.
+Add a folder named `db` to the main directory, when we set up massive it will look specifically for the 'db' folder.

 Go to the package.json file: